 Belly of the Beast (Opening Night), Erika Cohn, USA

 Coded Bias, Shalini Kantayya, USA/UK/China/South Africa

 Welcome to Chechnya, David France, USA

-Ticket prices are: $9 individual ticket (public), $8 individual ticket for members of Film at Lincoln Center, Human Rights Watch Film Festival and IFC Center members, or $70 for a festival pass.
+Ticket prices are as follows: $9 individual ticket (public), $8 individual ticket for members of Film at Lincoln Center, Human Rights Watch Film Festival and IFC Center members, or $70 for a festival pass.

-Audience will also be able to participate in the discussion with the with the filmmakers, Human Rights Watch experts, and special guests.
+Audience will also be able to participate in the discussion alongside filmmakers, Human Rights Watch experts, and special guests.
 For details please visit https://www.hrwfilmfestivalstream.org.

-Members of the media may request advanced press screeners by contacting: Julia Pacetti / Cordelia Sklansky, Verdant Communications, firstname.lastname@example.org & email@example.com.
+Members of the media may request advance press screeners by contacting firstname.lastname@example.org.